yyarmoshyk/tech-notes.net/src/_posts/Email/2016-03-01-configure-exim-to-use-sendgrid.md

 ---
 id: 3230
-title: Как настроить Exim использовать SendGrid для отправки почты
+title: How to configure Exim to use SendGrid to send mail
 date: 2016-03-01T13:26:31+00:00
 author: admin